scarlett-de/Zoomcamp_hw/project/README.md

 # Technology Used

-- **Terraform - nfrastructure as Code (IaC)**:

-Used Terraform to automate GCP account setup, bucket creation, and dataset configuration.
+- **Terraform - infrastructure as Code (IaC)**: Used Terraform to automate GCP account setup, bucket creation, and dataset configuration.

-- **GCP - Cloud Platform**:

-Leveraged Google Cloud Platform (GCP) for scalable storage of raw Airbnb data.
+- **GCP - Cloud Platform**: Leveraged Google Cloud Platform (GCP) for scalable storage of raw Airbnb data.

-- **Pyspark - Batch Processing**:

-Processed raw data at scale using Apache Spark for efficient batch transformations.
+- **Pyspark - Batch Processing**: Processed raw data at scale using Apache Spark for efficient batch transformations.

-- **Big Query - Data Warehouse**:

-Stored processed data in BigQuery for high-performance analytics and querying.
+- **Big Query - Data Warehouse**: Stored processed data in BigQuery for high-performance analytics and querying.

-- **DBT Core - Data Transformation**:

-Modeled data into dimensional tables using DBT Core for structured analytics.
+- **DBT Core - Data Transformation**: Modeled data into dimensional tables using DBT Core for structured analytics.

-- **Airflow - Workflow Orchestration**:

-Automated end-to-end pipelines (GCP → BigQuery → DBT) with Airflow, ensuring reliability and scheduling.
+- **Airflow - Workflow Orchestration**: Automated end-to-end pipelines (GCP → BigQuery → DBT) with Airflow, ensuring reliability and scheduling.

-- **Docker - Containerization**:

-Deployed Airflow in a reproducible environment using Docker.
+- **Docker - Containerization**: Deployed Airflow in a reproducible environment using Docker.

-- **Google Looker Studio - Data Visualization**:

-Created interactive dashboards in Google Looker Studio to visualize trends and distributions.
+- **Google Looker Studio - Data Visualization**: Created interactive dashboards in Google Looker Studio to visualize trends and distributions.